Email status icons explained

 A reason as to why the address is opted out is also provided in the Email Status Search within the ‘Reason’ column.

 • Lockdown: This status indicates that our email services team has manually disabled the ability to opt-in this email address.
-This status is rare and only pertains to customers that are working with our email services team.
+This status is rare and only pertains to customers that are working with our email compliance and deliverability team.

 • Provide Feedback: This status indicates that the recipient reported your email as SPAM directly to their ISP.